mzn928/Aegisub_RTL-FIX/README.md

 yourself if it doesnt exist).

 # Tips
-You can create hotkey for executing this automation to use it much easier.
+You can create a hotkey for executing this automation to make the usage much easier.
 (Command: automation/lua/rtl-fix/Fix RTL)